tfrank64/bms-samples-swift-hellopush/README.md

-### Run the iOS App
+### Running the iOS app
-In order to have push notifications run successfully you must run the sample on a physical iOS device.
+To run the helloPush sample successfully, run the sample on a physical iOS device.
 You will also need a valid APNs enabled bundle id, provisioning profile, and development certificate.

 When you run the application you will see a single view application with a "Register for Push" button.
-When you click this button the application will attempt to register the device and application for push notifications.
-An alert will be displayed in the app showing if the registration was successful or not.
-When a push notification is received and the application is in the foreground, an alert will be displayed showing the notification's content.'The application uses the ApplicationRoute and ApplicationID specified in the AppDelegate in order to connect against the IBM Push Notification Service on Bluemix.
-Registration status and other content is also output in the Xcode Console
+When you click this button the application will attempt to register the device and application to the Push Notification Service.
+The app uses an alert to display the registration status (successful or failed).

+When a push notification is received and the application is in the foreground, an alert is displayed showing the notification's content.
+The application uses the **ApplicationRoute** and **ApplicationID** specified in the AppDelegate to connect to the IBM Push Notification Service on Bluemix.
+The registration status and other information is displayed  in the Xcode Console

-Note: This application has been built to run on the latest version of XCode (7.0).
+Note: This application runs on the latest version of XCode (7.0).
 The application has been updated to set Enable Bitcode to No in the build-settings as a workaround for the these settings introduced in iOS 9.
 For more info please see the following blog:

 [Connect Your iOS 9 App to Bluemix](https://developer.ibm.com/bluemix/2015/09/16/connect-your-ios-9-app-to-bluemix/)